hrbrmstr/sergeant/README.md

 -->
 <img src="sergeant.png" width="33" align="left" style="padding-right:20px"/>

-`sergeant` : Tools to Transform and Query Data with the 'Apache' 'Drill' 'API'
+`sergeant` : Tools to Transform and Query Data with the 'Apache Drill' 'REST API' and JDBC Interface

 Drill + `sergeant` is (IMO) a nice alternative to Spark + `sparklyr` if you don't need the ML components of Spark (i.e. just need to query "big data" sources, need to interface with parquet, need to combine disperate data source types — json, csv, parquet, rdbms - for aggregation, etc).
 Drill also has support for spatial queries.